miko3k/hardcode/README.md

   }
 }
 ```
-Produces the following output - a `Provider`, which provides a single `String`,
+Produces the output - a `Provider` which provides a single `String`.
-that unsurprisingly greets the world!

 ```java
 package com.example.helloworld;